ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/VXCases.rst

 Compare
 ----------

 Once the experiment has completed (i.e., all tasks have "SUCCEEDED" and the end of the ``log.launch_FV3LAM_wflow`` file lists "Workflow status: SUCCESS"), users can compare their forecast results against the forecast results provided in the ``Indy-Severe-Weather`` directory downloaded in :numref:`Section %s <GetSampleData>`.
-This directory contains the forecast output and plots from NOAA developers under the ``postprd`` directory and METplus verification files under the ``metprd`` directory.
+This directory contains the forecast output and plots from NOAA developers under the ``postprd`` subdirectory and METplus verification files under the ``metprd`` subdirectory.

 Qualitative Comparison of the Plots
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^